 What is Iowa City known for?

-Iowa City is known as for many things like Hawkeyes sports and the iconic old Capitol.
+Iowa City is known for many things, like Hawkeyes sports and the iconic old Capitol.
 But they’re also renowned for being the arts.

 The performing arts thrive at the historic Englert Theatre of downtown Iowa City, Hancher Auditorium, and its music scene.

 Where do the University of Iowa Hawkeyes play football?